- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

-Hong Kong is a vibrant and complicated city with energy like no other place in the world.
+Hong Kong is a vibrant and complicated city with an energy like no other place in the world.
 It is constantly changing, and the growing influence of mainland China on this former British colony makes it a particularly fascinating place to live.
-New restaurants, bars and shops are almost constantly added to a long list of already established attractions.
+New restaurants, bars and shops are almost constantly added to a long list of already-established attractions.

 There are also plenty of things to see and do in Hong Kong, and it's easy for exploring expats to find English speakers who can help them on their way.

 Recommended attractions in Hong Kong